• Who We Are

 • Learn sustainable landscape management practices that support the preservation of heritage sites.

-• Assist with special projects to enhance the landscape of the estate, contributing to Lyndhurst’s overall mission of conservation.
+• Assist with special research and design projects to enhance the landscape of the estate, contributing to Lyndhurst’s overall mission of conservation.

 This internship will provide interns with essential skills in horticulture, garden restoration, and sustainable landscape management, preparing them for careers in horticulture, heritage conservation, and historic preservation.